tomwhartung/jmws_accoutrements/doc/ubuntu/2025a-fresh_installs_of_24.04/2-install_24.04-martha.md

 # Finish Up

-- Uninstall firefox because one browser is enough on this host
+- Consider uninstalling firefox because one browser is enough on this host